 For students from the 3rd grade onwards

-Essential mechanism for the exclusion of the Jews from Europe, the spoliations are the prelude to the "Final Solution".
-This tour proposes to discover how the "aryanization" and, after the war, the complex restitution of stolen goods was implemented.
+A key element in the exclusion of European Jews, spoliations are the prelude to the "Final Solution".
+This course proposes to discover how the "Aryanization" was implemented and, after the war, the complex restitution of stolen goods.

 1st session: thematic visit